 No, this blog concerns itself with the importance of good diet and hydration and its place in your skincare routine.
 This is bigger than putting cucumber slices on your eyelids!
 Reshma Field, personal stylist and owner of Ishbel’s Wardrobe, would say: ‘you are what you wear’.
 In the same vein this blog argues that your skin is what you eat.

 Here at Pink&Green we’ve touched on this topic before.
 Early in 2017 we wrote a small focus on the vital role of purple superfoods in ensuring healthy skin.
 ‘These superfoods include such wonders as beetroot, aubergines, red onions, and blueberries – the ultimate snack food!
-Easy to find in any supermarket or grocers, no other food does as much in the fight against skin degrading molecules, known as “free radicals”.’
+Easy to find in any supermarket or grocers, no other food does as much in the fight against skin degrading molecules.
+These are also known as “free radicals”.’

 Water, water, everywhere